OWASP/www-policy/operational/committees.md

 ## Definitions and Exclusions

-The Committees Policy establishes “standing committees” per the Robert’s Rules of Order, Newly Revised, 12th Ed (50:7), and contemplates empowering the Committee to act within its defined charter scope once established.
+The Committees Policy establishes “standing committees” per the Robert’s Rules of Order, Newly Revised, 12th Ed (50:7) (RONR), and contemplates empowering the Committee to act within its defined charter scope once established.
 Committees are free to adopt RONR 12th edition or later if they so choose to run meetings or resolve disputes, but they are not required to do so.

 To allow the Compliance Committee to become a formal Committee under this policy various exclusions to this policy are documented.
 This is due to the knowledge, skills, and the fact that it has historically been extraordinarily difficult to recruit qualified members to the Compliance Committee.